ChampionLeake/classic-wordsploit/README.md

 ###
 ## Requirements:
 * A copy of the "Classic Word Games" DSi-Enhanced game.
 (Cartridge specifically)
 * Any DS that's in the DS family.
-(The DS family and the 3DS family will not be able to print a valid DSi CID because it's specifically for the DSi.)
+(The DS family and the 3DS family will not be able to print a valid DSi CID because the CID payload is specifically for the DSi.)
 * A way to inject the save.
 (Use TWLSaveTool on the 3DS, you'll need CFW on your 3DS.
 GodMode9 is an option as well)